xlatt/Document-statistics-service/README.md

 #### Text processor
 Text processor is central part of this system.
-It's role is to receive documents and assure that statistics are parsed and then retrieve those statistics back to client.
+It's role is to receive documents and assure that statistics are parsed and then provide those statistics back to client.
 It is using [spark](http://sparkjava.com/) micro framework as REST server.
 It can process Word, PDF and plain text documents.
-Statistics which can be retrieved are:
+Statistics which can be extracted are:

 * Paragraph count
 * Paragraph maximum length